This article describes how to configure Google Ads as a partner for Singular's attribution service.

 Singular supports reporting attributed Google Ads app campaign data for click-through and view-through installs and re-engagements.
 Currently, the available data includes the Google campaign ID, campaign name, and ad group ID, along with the Google channel (Youtube, Display, Search).
 This data is mapped to Singular as "Campaign ID", "Campaign Name", "Sub Campaign ID", and "Sub Ad Network", respectively.

 Note that "conversions" in Google Ads refer to both installs and re-engagements in Singular.

 In addition, there are inherent discrepancies between Google Ads and all third parties, as outlined in the Google Ads documentation.

 Why can't I see iOS Google Search attributions?

-As of January 2020, App Campaigns for Installs for Search will no longer be attributed by Google Ads, and therefore not be surfaced in your MMP user-level reporting.
-For more information, please refer to Google's announcement of this update.
+Starting January 2020, App Campaigns for Installs for Search are no longer attributed by Google Ads, and therefore aren't shown in user-level reporting.
+For more information, see Google's announcement.

 Partner Data Policies

 As a Google App Attribution Partner, Singular adheres to the following data handling requirements required by Google:

 - Data Retention: Google Ads user-level data is removed after 6 months of original attribution.
 After 6 months, users attributed to Google Ads as treated/marked as "Organic" and reflected as such in both aggregate and user-level reporting in Singular.